The kitchen. Photo by John Woolf.

 During its almost 100-year history, the home at 137 Beacon Street housed dozens of employees to the Gibson family.
 These individuals stayed for a few months or many years, depending on their circumstances.
 Typically, they did not leave written accounts of their time at the house, so often what we know of them is drawn from vital records and family stories passed down through the generations.

 The Gibson House Museum is a private, nonprofit house museum in Boston's historic Back Bay neighborhood.
 The home served as residence to three generations of Gibson family members and their household staff between 1859 and 1954.
 The Museum’s four floors of period rooms, including the original kitchen, are a time capsule of domestic life in the nineteenth and early twentieth centuries.
 Visitors experience the house through guided tours that interpret class and culture through the stories and objects of the people who lived and worked there.

 The Gibson House Museum "Music Room".
-Photo by John Wolf.
-The museum is not open as part of the Back Bay tour, but for more information about the museum, its programs, and its projected reopening date, please visit www.thegibsonhouse.org.
+Photo by John Woolf.
+For more information about the museum, please visit www.thegibsonhouse.org.